RicSala/react-onboard-tour/docs/getting-started/quick-start.md

 ### Client Components

-All components using @tinystack/touring must be client components (use `'use client'` directive in Next.js App Router).
+All components using Tourista must be client components (use `'use client'` directive in Next.js App Router).

 ### Element Targeting